3-way stopcocks are great for efficiently draining air and effusions from the body cavities.

 So, when aspirating back from the patient, make sure that the extension set is unclamped, and the valve should be turned to the right.
 This enables you to draw fluid or air from the patient and into the syringe.

-When the syringe is full, turn the valve towards the patient (or “OFF” to the patient) and push the fluid (or air) out of the syringe.
+To empty the syringe when it is full, turn the valve towards the patient (or “OFF” to the patient) and push the fluid (or air) out of the syringe.
 As you do this, you should be able to detect fluid (or air) coming out of the side port of the 3-way stopcock and into your collecting bowl.
 If you accidentally empty the syringe while the valve is still pointing toward the right, then you will simply push the fluid (or air) back into the patient, which is counterproductive.

 If this is your first time, practice a couple rounds to get comfortable with operating the valve.
 Then put your skills to work and go save your patient!